 The Fourth.
 Of.
 July.

 It’s not the farmer’s fault, of course, it’s simply a fact of life when the weather is consistently shitty, cold, and snowy until the first week of June.
 As a matter of fact, it is snowing right now.
-So while I’m thrilled for all you garden pea and strawberry eaters I’m craving the comfort of a warm bowl of cheesy potato soup.
+So while I’m thrilled for all you garden pea and strawberry eaters I’m craving the comfort of a warm bowl of Mexican potato soup.

 There is a time and place for fancy cheese but this, my friends, is not it.
 To make this soup you will walk past the mustachioed man behind the cheese counter and head straight for the refrigerated dairy section where tucked in between the sour cream and onion dip you will find blocks of Colby jack, cheddar, and Swiss.